-The v vs m relationships from L74 (Fig. 3d) come, within their ranges, close to our relationship for shape group (12).
-In general, at a certain particle mass, the size and cross-sectional area, and thus the drag force, decrease with increasing graupel particle density.
+The v vs. m relationships from L74 (Fig. 3d) come, within their ranges, close to our relationship for shape group (12).
+In general, at a certain particle mass, the size and cross-sectional area and thus the drag force decrease with increasing graupel particle density.
 This can be seen, to some extent, for the three lines by L74.
 However, their lines have different slopes in a way that makes them intersect with each other.
-Their slopes are more shallow than the relationship of VM21, consequently they also cross that line.
+Their slopes are more shallow than the relationship of VM21, and consequently they also cross that line.
 The slope for graupel of VM21 is more similar to that of the relationships related to spherical particles than the lines for graupel by L74.
 Consequently it approaches spherical particles, which represent an upper limit in speed, at a lower mass than the lines by L74.

-The lines for spherical particles of G49 and [Re-X] are very close to each other, thus [Re-X] predicts well these measurements.
+The lines for spherical particles of G49 and Re-X are very close to each other; thus Re-X predicts well these measurements.
 The straight line for the shape group (15) of VM21 is at somewhat lower fall speeds below approximately 10 μg.
 All data but two particles in shape group (15) have m below that mass.
-For those two particles heavier than 10 μg the fit line VM21 over-predicts mass (see Fig. A3 in the Appendix).
-While VM21 represents the power-law fit to our measurements of droplets and spherical and almost spherical ice particles, the two curved lines of G49 and [Re-X] represent only liquid droplets, and, thus, an upper limit in fall speed.
+For those two particles heavier than 10 μg the fit line VM21 overpredicts mass (see Fig. A3 in the Appendix).
+While VM21 represents the power law fit to our measurements of droplets and spherical and almost-spherical ice par-